ZackBoyd123/valvs/README.md

  #### valvs_duplicate_compare.py
  ------
  A script which takes two converted VCF files, finds unique and non-unique SNPs between them and their corresponding allele frequencies.
-This data is output in a format to be used by the Compare_duplicate.r script.
+This data is output in a format used by the Compare_duplicate.r script.
  ```
  valvs_duplicate_compare.py --first input_1 --second input_2 --sample unique
  ```
  Both ``--first`` & ``--second`` require VCF files which have been converted by one of the "2VCF.py" scripts.
  The ``--sample`` tag is a unique string used to identify the sample. i.e sample1.
-This allows you to differentiate between samples in R.
+This allows you to differentiate between samples in the Comapre_duplicate.r script.

  ------
  #### valvs_motifs.py
  ------
- A script which analyses mutations, specifically what effect up and downstream bases have on the number of mutations occuring.
+ A script which analyses mutations, specifically the effect that up and downstream bases have on the number of mutations occuring.
  The user has the ability to choose how many bases are considered.
 The "\_raw" file shows the bases before and after each mutation in the file.The "\_calculation" file contains information on the total number of mutations occuring after user set bases, this value is also represented as a % of total number of mutations in the forward or reverse strand.
-Data is outputted in a format needed by the Motif_Heatmap.r script.
+Data is outputted in a format used by the Motif_Heatmap.r script.
  ```
  valvs_motify.py --fasta file.fa --bases 2 --input in.txt --output out.txt --rfriendly yes
  ```